AbhiramMannam/AbhiramMannam/index.md

 ***University of Utah, Salt Lake City, UT***

 Career Success Intern, Data Analyst											June 2023 – Present

-Conducted in-depth analysis of university career statistics, translating raw data into actionable insights.
+- Conducted in-depth analysis of university career statistics by analyzing and designing interactive salesforce dashboards.
-Created interactive salesforce dashboards showcasing career statistics to students and faculty.
-Collaborated with a diverse team of 50+ students on a multifaceted project to facilitate informed career choices and academic planning through data analysis, marketing strategy development, and graphic design.
+- Collaborated with a diverse team of 50+ students on a multifaceted project to facilitate informed career choices and academic planning through data analysis, marketing strategy development, and graphic design.

 ***David Eccles School of Business, Salt Lake City, UT***

 Teaching Assistant												August 2023 – December 2023

-Collaborated closely with the professor in developing lecture materials and practice exercises (Learn R + Statistics).
+- Coordinated with the professor to develop lecture materials and practice exercises (Learn R + Statistics).
-Managed many responsibilities, including grading assignments, quizzes, exams, and group projects, ensuring high accuracy and efficiency for more than 100 students.
-TA Courses: Introduction to Business Analytics, Statistics, and Predictive Analytics.
+- Managed boot camps and projects, significantly boosting the efficiency and engagement of over 100 students.

 ***Ernst and Young (EY), Hyderabad, India***

-Advanced Analyst, Data Engineering										June 2022 – December 2022
+Advanced Analyst, Data Engineering									      September 2021 – December 2022

-Utilized Azure Data Factory and Azure Synapse Analytics to orchestrate data workflows, ensuring data integrity and accuracy.
+- Applied Azure Synapse Analytics & Data Factory tools to orchestrate data workflows, ensuring data integrity and accuracy.
-Developed a comprehensive Power BI dashboard by translating complex data into actionable insights, empowering clients with real-time access to critical business metrics.
+- Developed a comprehensive Power BI dashboard by translating complex data into actionable insights, empowering clients with real-time access to critical business metrics.

-Internship, Data Engineering											September 2021 – May 2022

-Customized the Alteryx workflows to calculate the tax amount, leading to the successful completion of financial calculations and resulting in a 35% increase in efficiency.
-Received the prestigious 'Best Intern' award during the EY GDS TAX-Internship Program 2022, recognizing exceptional contributions to financial-related projects.
+- Customized the Alteryx workflows to calculate the tax amount leading to the successful completion of financial calculations resulting in a 35% increase in efficiency.
+Recipient of the prestigious 'Best Employee' award during the EY GDS TAX - Program 2022, recognizing exceptional contributions to financial-related projects.

 ***Institut de Recherche en Systèmes Electroniques Embarqués (IRSEEM), Rouen, France***

-Internship, IoT Design, and Data Analyst									April 2019 – October 2019
+Data Analyst & IoT Design, Engineering										   April 2019 – October 2019

-Designed, tested, and optimized a circuit to capture, measure, and display RF energy on Arduino.
+- Led the team in designing, testing, and optimizing a circuit to capture, measure, and display RF energy using Arduino.
-Utilized A/B testing to analyze and evaluate RF energy data for different real-time periods, providing actionable insights.
-Implemented regression models to enhance the accuracy of RF energy measurements, resulting in improved data quality.
+- Implemented regression models to enhance RF energy measurement accuracy, resulting in improved data quality by 20%.